-The following is a summary of the fees for professional services rendered by KPMG LLP for 2007 and 2006:
+The following is a summary of the fees for professional services rendered by KPMG LLP for 2009 and 2008:

-Fee category F Fees
+Fee category Fees

-2007 2006
+2009 2008

-Audit fees \$ 404,000 \$ 452,500
+Audit fees (1) \$ 400,000 \$ 414,000

+Audit-related fees (2) 11,000

-Total fees \$ 404,000 \$ 452,500
+Total fees \$ 411,000 \$ 414,000

+Audit fees consist of amounts billed for professional services rendered for the integrated audit of our consolidated financial statements, including compliance with Section 404 of the Sarbanes-Oxley Act of 2002 and review of the interim condensed consolidated financial statements included in quarterly reports.

+Audit-related fees consist of amounts billed arising from a registration statement and the review of comment letters received from the SEC in 2009.

-Audit fees represent fees for professional services performed by KPMG LLP for the audit of our annual financial statements, the audit of our internal controls over financial reporting and the review of our quarterly financial statements.
-We did not engage KPMG LLP to provide any audit-related services, tax services or other services during or with respect to 2007.
+We did not engage KPMG LLP to provide any tax services or other services during or with respect to 2009.